 A request for a Support Animal may be denied as unreasonable if the presence of the animal: (1) imposes an undue financial and/or administrative burden on the University; (2) fundamentally alters University housing policies; and/or (3) poses a direct threat to the health and safety of others or would cause substantial property damage to the property of others, including University property.

-If DSS does not determine that a Support Animal is a reasonable accommodation, the resident may appeal the decision.
-The Grievance Procedure explained at the end of these guidelines.
+If DSS determines that a Support Animal is not a reasonable accommodation, the Owner may appeal the decision in accordance with the DSS Grievance Procedures.

-- If DSS determines that a Support Animal is a reasonable accommodation, the resident must then submit the signed emotional support animal agreement and current vaccination and licensing documentation (if applicable).
+- After DSS determines that a Support Animal is a reasonable accommodation, the Owner must then submit the following:

 - Proof of up-to-date rabies and distemper vaccinations,